-There is nothing that can wake you up with a jolt as strong as the one you get when you suffer muscles cramps.
-They come unannounced, and before you know it, you are screaming in pain.
+There is nothing that can wake you up with a jolt as strong as the one you get when you suffer muscle cramps.
+They come unannounced and before you know it, you are screaming in pain.
 Alluded to low levels of calcium, potassium and sometimes because of dehydration, muscle cramps can strike you any time of the day or night.

 The humble watermelon has more to offer than just its water content.
 Melons are rich in potassium, the mineral needed for the efficient working of muscles.
 Having even a couple of slices of watermelon has shown tremendous improvements in healing muscle cramps.

 Another mineral that is needed for muscle health is calcium.
-Dairy products, fish, leafy greens, and nuts are all abundant in calcium and therefore work wonders when one is suffering from muscle cramps.
-Almonds, yogurt, and cheese have the highest concentration of calcium.
+Dairy products, fish, leafy greens and nuts are all abundant in calcium and therefore work wonders when one is suffering from muscle cramps.
+Almonds, yoghurt and cheese have the highest concentration of calcium.

 Here is one more reason to eat some dark chocolate.
 Rich in magnesium, dark chocolate helps in improving muscle function.
-Magnesium aids in contraction and relaxation of muscles and in maintaining electrolytic balance.
+Magnesium aids in the contraction and relaxation of muscles and in maintaining electrolytic balance.
 Read more about the health benefits of dark chocolate.